spring-projects/spring-batch-extensions/spring-batch-neo4j/README.md

 ## Minimal Spring Boot example

-With a Spring Boot application containing the additional dependencies `spring-boot-starter-neo4j` and `spring-batch-neo4j`, the following _build.gradle_ dependency definition is the minimal needed.
+Additional to the already existing dependencies in a new Spring Boot application, `spring-boot-starter-data-neo4j`, `spring-batch-neo4j` and the `spring-boot-starter-batch` are needed but `spring-jdbc` and `spring-boot-starter-jdbc` must be explicitly excluded.
-Please note the exclusion for Spring JDBC from the `spring-boot-starter-batch` to avoid any need for JDBC-based connections.
+The exclusions are mandatory to avoid any need for JDBC-based connections, like JDBC URI etc.

+See the following _build.gradle_ dependency definition for a minimal example.

 ```groovy
 dependencies {